andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 }
 ```

 Clearly, the declared type of `x` will always be `number`, and yet `3` isn’t assignable to it.
-The rationale is a conservative simplification guarding against cases where distributivity might change the resulting type:
+What you’re seeing is a conservative simplification guarding against cases where distributivity might change the resulting type:

 ```ts
 // These types appear the same, since all `T` extend `unknown`...